 What to do, when in one of the most beautiful and popular places of the Engadin there is an old hotel with a higgledy-piggledy layout which does not allow an optimal course of business anymore?
 Which annually devours 40,000 litres of heating oil that needs to be delivered hazardously up to 2,500 meters above sea level?
 Which, even in a region with 320 days of sunshine, has a heating period of 365 days?

 Knocking it down and building a new one, for the responsible parties that was out of the question.
 Opened in 1907, the hotel on Muottas Muragl and the integrated summit station of the «little red train» are historically significant witnesses of the past.
-Instead, the Mountain Railway Engadin St. Moritz Ltd decided to launch a showcase project: «When we decided, in 2006, to get Muottas Muragl into shape for the future, we wanted to create more than an extraordinary architectural and operational ensemble,” explains the then CEO Markus Meili.
+Instead, the Mountain Railway Engadin St. Moritz Ltd decided to launch a showcase project: «When we decided, in 2006, to get Muottas Muragl into shape for the future, we wanted to create more than an extraordinary architectural and operational ensemble,” explains CEO Markus Meili.
 “This also included treating nature with due care and diligence.»

 Aside from the conservation of the hotel’s historical basic structure, this meant to make the building as independent as possible of fossil energy sources.
 Which options do we have? building-owner and energy planner asked themselves.
 Wood?
 No, too many goods to be transported and as such an additional strain for the funicular.
 Wind?
 Well, on a mountain a stiff breeze is to be expected, however, it would blow too erratically.
 Geothermics?
 Of course, there is plenty of soil.
 Solar power?
 Absolutely, as the hotel is located at one of Switzerland’s sunniest spots!